SATCOM in Mountainous Terrain

 - Click to accept the changes and close the Properties Browser.

-The default modulation for the Transmitter () object is Bi-phase shift keying (BPSK).
-Additional Gains and Losses is used to model gains and losses that affect performance but are not defined using built-in analytical models.
+The default modulation for the Transmitter object is bi-phase shift keying (BPSK).
+Additional Gains and Losses model gains and losses that affect system performance, but which are not otherwise defined using the built-in analytical models.

 Viewing the camp site in 3D Graphics window

-Zoom to Camp_Site () to get a better view.
+Zoom to the camp site to get a better view.

 - Bring the 3D Graphics window to the front.